DavidHarper414/wp_woocommerce/plugins/woocommerce/src/StoreApi/docs/rate-limiting.md

 For more advanced use cases, you can enable rate limiting by custom fingerprinting.
 This allows for a custom implementation to group requests without relying on logged-in User ID or IP Address.

-### Custom basic example for grouping requests by User-Agent and Accept-Language combination.
+### Custom basic example for grouping requests by User-Agent and Accept-Language combination

 ```php
 add_filter( 'woocommerce_store_api_rate_limit_id', function() {